xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 computation in the humanities.
 Rather, we would argue that most projects, however large or small, employ at least *some* aspects from the above "dream list."
 The ubiquity of these modular components is what classifies them as "core" or "foundational" competencies.
-Few people *including* computer scientists and software engineers would claim mastery over the full range of skills we have represented above.
+Few people, *including* computer scientists and software engineers, would claim mastery over the full range of skills we have delineated above.
 Rather, individual practitioners are likely to develop proficiency in one or several areas of expertise.
-An expert in digital publishing for example will have drastically different requirements from someone interested in geographic information systems or computational methods.
+An expert in digital publishing, for example, will have drastically different requirements from someone interested in geographic information systems or computational methods.

 Critical computing in the humanities begins with text.
 Whatever our home discipline, we are all involved in the reading and writing of texts.
 Text gives us intrinsic motivation to explore our own computer environments: to understand how documents are produced and where they reside physically within the machine.
-Learning to author documents in a markup language like HTML or Markdown naturally leads to more advanced topics like the basics of operating systems, file system hierarchy standards, and version control.
-Mundane but necessary academic skills like regular file backup, bibliographic management, and the organization of research materials, can be used to familiarize students with foundational concepts like relative and absolute file paths or the distinction between plain text and binary formats.
+Learning to author documents in a **text markup** language like HTML or Markdown naturally leads to more advanced topics like the basics of operating systems, file system hierarchy standards, and version control.
+For many of these competencies, familiarity with the **command line** is a prerequisite.
+Using the command line for mundane but necessary academic skills like regular file backup can familiarize students with foundational concepts like relative and absolute file paths or the distinction between plain text and binary formats.
+Familiarity with Bash and regular expressions extend competency on the command line to text manipulation methods.

-The core principle of demystifying everyday computation leads to the topic of content management and version control early in the curriculum.
-Although not an simple subject, version control comes naturally to a community used to thinking about drafts, manuscripts, and revisions.
-Increasingly, version control systems are used to host websites, share data, and to publish.
+The core principle of demystifying everyday computation leads to the topic of **content management** and **version control** early in the curriculum.
+Although not a simple subject, version control comes naturally to a community used to thinking about drafts, manuscripts, and revisions.
+Increasingly, version control systems are also serving as content management systems used to host websites, share data, and publish.
 For example, the editors of *The Programming Historian* use GitHub, a version control system, to publish and to distribute their journal.
-The team behind *Project Gitenberg* "leverages the power of the Git version control system and the collaborative potential of Github to make books more open."
-As of 2015, *Gitenberg* hosts more than 43,000 books.
+The team behind *Project GITenberg* "leverages the power of the Git version control system and the collaborative potential of Github to make books more open."
+As of 2015, *GITenberg* hosts more than 43,000 books.
 Using a similar model to create personal academic profiles, compile image galleries, or edit critical editions, our students learn while experimenting with aspects of academic production directly relevant to their careers.
 Furthermore, version control systems improve the quality of academic collaboration.
 Git and similar tools act as powerful research notebooks.
 They encourage all researchers involved to keep meticulous notes, which make it possible to document the flow ideas and labor and to attribute work fairly.
 For these reason we encourage the use version control early on and expect such systems to play an increasing role in academic evaluation.

 A programming language occupies a central place in computational practice.
 All forms of digitality pass through some form of encoding and automation.
 Only a